n1kdo/BandSelector/README.md

 _except as where noted._

 The hardware is licensed under terms of the
-["Creative Commons Attribution-ShareAlike 4.0 International Public License."]
+[Creative Commons Attribution-ShareAlike 4.0 International Public License.](Hardware-License.md)
-(Hardware-License.md)